-Silver Spring, Maryland Thanksgiving Parade
+Silver Spring, Maryland, Thanksgiving Parade

-Expect to see 100 marching units, including bands, musical groups, floats, and huge balloons.
+Enjoy 100 marching units, including bands, musical groups, floats, and huge balloons.
 You'll see Thanksgiving-themed floats, a 12-foot inflatable turkey, a 12-foot penguin, motorcycles, and mounted police units.
 There are traditional beauty queens, antique cars, community groups, and even performing dogs.
 Kids always look forward to seeing Santa in the parade and hope to catch a candy cane.

 On Veterans Plaza, the parade offers a place to take your family holiday photos.
-Right next to the ice rink, take your family's picture with inflatable turkeys, that 12-food penguin, or with colorful holiday decor.
+Right next to the ice rink, take your family's picture with inflatable turkeys, that 12-foot penguin, or with colorful holiday decor.

 After the parade, take the family out for a meal or snack at one of these nearby family-friendly restaurants: